kmkr/splendid-nudibranch/content.md

 Loc		Elphinestone Reef, Egypt
 Tags	2014 anthias
 Latin	Anthiinae (family)
 Desc	Participating in a huge feeding aggregation, the massive amount of anthias make some of the visually dramatic scenes on the reef.
 Anthias live in harems consisting of one dominant male, a few lesser males, juveniles and a cluster of females.
-All anthias are hermaphordites and begin life as female.
+All anthias are hermaphrodites and begin life as female.

 DSC06497.jpg